 As a seller and servicer, we are subject to minimum net worth, liquidity, and other financial requirements.
 In 2022, both FHFA and Ginnie Mae revised these requirements.
 Effective from September 30, 2023, minimum net worth requirements for FHFA and Ginnie Mae include a base of \$2.5 million plus percentages of the seller/servicer's residential first lien mortgage servicing UPB serviced for each agency and a percentage of other non-agencies servicing UPB.
 Base liquidity for the agencies depends on the remittance type and includes specific percentages of the seller/servicer's residential first lien mortgage servicing UPB for each agency, along with a percentage for other non-agencies servicing UPB.
 Large non-depositories require a liquidity buffer based on UPB for FHFA and Ginnie Mae.
 The capital ratio for FHFA and Ginnie Mae requires tangible net worth/total assets to be equal to or greater than 6% for both agencies.
 Effective from December 31, 2023, revised FHFA and Ginnie Mae seller-servicer minimum financial eligibility requirements include origination liquidity and third-party ratings.
-As of December 31, 2023, we were in compliance with these financial requirements.
+FHFA also requires an annual capital and liquidity plan effective March 31, 2024 and Ginnie Mae has implemented a risk-based capital requirement effective December 31, 2024.
+As of December 31, 2024, we were in compliance with these financial requirements.